yuzarfarid/my_first_rails_app/README.md

 * Deployment instructions

+* This is not real note

-* This is note real note
+* This is not real note 2

 * ...